Labcorp-Ent-Onc-Evidence-Generation/.github/profile/README.md

-# This is a repository to house projects performed by the Labcorp Enterprise Oncology Evidence Generation team, mainly the Data Science branch of the team.
+# This is a repository to house analysis code and input data for projects performed by the Labcorp Enterprise Oncology Evidence Generation team, mainly the Data Science branch of the team.

 ## For more information regarding past and ongoing Oncology projects, see the Labcorp Oncology publication page: https://oncology.labcorp.com/cancer-care-team/posters-publications